Unique Properties of Flat Minima in Deep Networks: Experiments with Nonlinear Networks

-\paragraph{Intermediate gain} We estimated the maximal gain that any signal can experience up to each layer.
-We did so by optimizing the input so as to maximize the norm of the intermediate signal, where we started from numerous different random initializations and chose the maximum over all runs.
+Next, we demonstrate Theorem~\ref{theorem:PartialProducts}.
+For the purpose of comparing the properties of sharp and flat solutions, we trained a six layer network for the same denoising problem as above, using two different optimization methods: (i)~SGD with a large step size and moderate batch size, a configuration that is known to converge to flat minima \cite{keskar2016large}; (ii)~Adam \cite{kingma2014adam} with a small step size, which can converge to sharp minima \cite{wu2018sgd}.
+We ran each method with four different random initializations, and calculated the top eigenvalue of the Hessian at the minimum it converged to.
+We verified this eigenvalue was indeed significantly smaller (roughly $6\times$) for the minima found by SGD.
+Now, for each network, we estimated the maximal gain that any signal can experience up to each layer.
+We did so by optimizing the input so as to maximize the norm of the intermediate signal, where we started from 100 different random initializations and chose the maximum over all runs.
 These gains are analogous to the top singular values of the partial matrix products in the linear setting.
-As can be seen in Fig.~\ref{fig:intermediate_gain_nonlinear}, these gains (blue dots) tend to be high in the sharp solutions, and quite restrained in the wide ones.
+As can be seen in Fig.~\ref{fig:intermediate_gain_nonlinear}, these gains (blue dots) tend to be high in the sharp solutions, and quite restrained in the flat ones.
 A similar behavior is seen for the intermediate gains of the signal that experiences the largest end-to-end amplification (red circles).
 These are analogous to the intermediate gains of the vector $\vv$ in the linear setting.
+These behaviors are in accordance with points (ii) and (i) of Theorem~\ref{theorem:PartialProducts}, respectively.

-\paragraph{Minima interpolation} For each of the 16 pairs of wide and sharp minima, we evaluated the loss along the line connecting them.
+Finally, we illustrate Lemma~\ref{lemma:MinimaInterpolation}.
+For each of the 16 pairs of flat and sharp minima, we evaluated the loss along the line connecting them.
 The result for one pair is shown in Fig.~\ref{fig:NonlinearDeceivingExampleInterpolation} (all 16 pairs showed the same behavior).
-As can be seen, the wide minimum appears to be sharper than the sharp one along this 1D cross-section.
-To appreciate how distorted this image is, we also plot in figures \ref{fig:NonlinearWidth1} and \ref{fig:NonlinearWidth2} the loss along the narrowest cross-section of each minimum, which visualizes its true width.
+As can be seen, the flat minimum appears to be sharper than the sharp one along this 1D cross-section.
+To appreciate how distorted this image is, we also plot in figures \ref{fig:NonlinearWidth1} and \ref{fig:NonlinearWidth2} the loss along the sharpest cross-section of each minimum, which visualizes its true sharpness.
 This illustration confirms that the interpolation visualization is frequently deceiving also for nonlinear networks in high-dimensional settings.